dogadopt/.github/profile/README.md

 [Teams](https://github.com/orgs/dogadopt/teams):
 - The first component of the organisational hierarchy below the github organisation.
-- Within teams the repositories owned by that team should be declared under the repositories tab.
+- All repositories a team owns should be added to ensure that all codebases have **ownership**.
-- Within the discussions area of each team there should be a pinned discussion declaring the teams mission.
+- Within the discussions area of each team there should be a pinned discussion declaring the teams **mission**.

 [Project](https://github.com/orgs/dogadopt/projects):
 - Each project maps to a team and allows them to function in the most effective manner for their area.
-- Each project ReadMe should be kept up to date to state how that team works within that project.
+- Each projects ReadMe should be kept up to date to state how that team works within that project and what their objectives are.
+- Within each project iterations should be created that map to **hypotheses**.
 - Currently there is an outstanding **[issue](https://github.com/community/community/discussions/31678)**  signifying thre is no way to make a team own one of the new projects in github.

 ## Objectives